 ⠀She digs with her bare hands.
-Cleans me with her muslin sleeves before
+Dusts me clean with her muslin sleeves,

 reminiscent of underground, where rhythmic thuds soothe you against the